Status of Women Community Grant Program - Enhancement

 - ability to form lasting partnerships and collaborations

-- the budget is realistic and shows efficient use of resources
+- the budget is realistic and demonstrates efficient use of resources

-- the funding model for the proposal includes additional support from partners other than Status of Women
+- the proposed funding model incorporates additional support from partners other than Status of Women

-- the proposed expenses in all budget lines are consistent with Government of Alberta Travel, Meal and Hospitality Expenses Policy (0.3 MB)
+- the proposed expenses in all budget lines are consistent with Government of Alberta's Travel, Meal and Hospitality Expenses Policy

-- a clear description of the criteria used to determine eligibility for funding assistance is provided, and the criteria are fair and transparent
+- a clear description of the criteria used to determine accessibility is provided with rationale.
+For example, eligibility for funding assistance, for registration, and other fees is based on fair and transparent criteria through a clear sliding scale subsidy based on reported income

-- the application includes a clear description of the evaluation plan with measurable outputs and outcomes
+- the application contains a description of the evaluation plan and includes measurable outputs and outcomes

 - the evaluation plan identifies the timeline and method for measuring outputs and outcomes

-Following the grant assessment, the review committee will provide funding recommendations to the Minister of Status of Women.
-Funding recommendations may be for less than the requested grant amount and for a different term than the applicant requested.
+Following the application assessment, funding recommendations will be provided to the Minister of Status of Women for the final decision.
+Funding recommendations may be for less than the requested grant amount and for a different term than requested by the applicant.
+All decisions on grant applications are final, and no appeals will be considered.

 Grant recipients must sign the Grant Agreement before the funds will be released.